HITS-AIN/Spherinator/docs/contributing.md

 ## Documentation

 Write docstrings for all public modules, functions, classes, and methods.
 Follow docstring conventions as outlined by [PEP 257](https://peps.python.org/pep-0257/).
 The user documentation is located in the `docs` directory and will be generated with [Sphinx](https://www.sphinx-doc.org/en/master/index.html) and hosted on [Read The Docs](https://spherinator.readthedocs.io/en/latest/index.html).

 ## Testing

 The code is tested using [pytest](https://docs.pytest.org).
 All tests are located in the `tests` directory.
+Please write tests for all new code and ensure that all tests pass before creating a pull request.
+The CI workflow will run the tests and fail if any test fails.

 ## Continuous Integration